ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.13.7.1.
 Step Function States

 States are the things inside a workflow, the things which occur.
-These states are available.
+These states are available:

 - Succeed and Fail
   - the process will succeed or fail.